Wood OBE thoroughly

 ages, and often is done for the whole school in the

 school hall.
-A CD Player and a waste paper bin are the only
+Three adult-sized chairs and a waste paper bin are the only

 enjoyed the part when he made the Gingerbread Man.

 He really made us believe in magic.'